 Blind Pass Beach has limited amenities, with parking but no bathrooms, showers, and changing rooms.
 However, beyond the parking lot, visitors will find a few restaurants for when they’re feeling peckish.

 Sanibel Lighthouse Beach Park

 Sanibel Lighthouse Beach is on the island’s eastern tip.
 It may be one of the first sights you see of Sanibel as you cross the causeway from mainland Florida.
-The beach wraps around the entire point, mostly facing the balmy waters of the Gulf of Mexico.
+The beach wraps around the entire point, mostly facing the balmy waters of the Gulf of Mexico and towards San Carlos Bay.
 As you wander from end to end, you’ll appreciate the fast-changing scenery.

 Behind the sandy shores of this popular Sanibel beach is a 32-acre park.
 Nature lovers will love exploring the park on its boardwalk nature trail.
 Catch a glimpse of Sanibel Island’s wildlife or discover the interesting wetlands that lay beyond the beach.

 On the bayside of Lighthouse Beach Park, you’ll discover a fishing pier and a popular casting point for resident anglers.
 Even if you don’t like fishing, come here for impressive views of Fort Myers Beach.

 Rustic yet dreamy, Bowman’s Beach is one of the most remote Sanibel Island beaches.
 Bowman’s soft white sand is like a plush cushion for your feet and makes beach walking here akin to a walk among the clouds.
 With no snack shacks lining the beach, you can enjoy the untouched natural scenery with the ever-present chance of spotting local wildlife.